lunardao/research/ally_portal/README.md

 # LunarDAO Ally Portal

 Ally portal is a database of organizations on the pursuit of privacy, anonymity and decentralization.
-This list of projects and primitives is to inform LunarDAO Squad about possible investment proposals.
+This list of projects and primitives is to inform LunarDAO Squad (the investors) about possible investment proposals and to provide step by step information for the teams seaking for support.

 ## Investment Thesis